 How does AcreTrader Work?

-Once you sign up for an account, AcreTrader will showcase which farms you can invest in.
+AcreTrader’s site showcases which farms you can invest in.
+To invest you’ll need to create an account.
 Let’s say you invest $10,000.
-Your money will be pooled with other investors to buy a farm and receive regular payouts from rent and appreciation, as well as help an existing farm expand its operations.
+Your money will be pooled with other investors to buy a farm and receive regular payouts from rent, as well as help an existing farm expand its operations.

 Your investment can make money in two ways: